Raymond-Cox/dnd-waterdeep/README.md

 # dnd-waterdeep
-Story notes for the Waterdeep campaign
+Story notes for the Waterdeep campaign, configured for use in Obsidian.